By Sharon Mager

 National and local leaders will share during the conference.

-- Mark Ausberry serves as first vice-president of the SBC and as the president of the National African American Fellowship (NAAF).
+- Marshal Ausberry serves as first vice-president of the SBC and as the president of the National African American Fellowship (NAAF).

 - William Dwight McKissic is an author and the founder and senior pastor of the Cornerstone Baptist Church in Arlington, Texas.
 He has also authored several books including, “Controversial Conversations; Kingdom Reflections on Biblical & Contemporary Issues; Beyond Roots: In Search of Blacks in the Bible; Beyond Roots II: If Anybody Asks You Who I Am,” and “Moving From Fear to Faith.”

 - Keiffer Bent is the senior pastor of Berwyn Baptist Church in College Park, Maryland.
 He teaches and serves as a guest speaker in Maryland, Washington D.C., and the Caribbean.

 - Michael Crawford serves as the North American Mission Board’s SEND Network director for Maryland/Delaware.

 - Mark Dooley serves as the BCM/D’s state director of evangelism.

 - Kevin Smith is the BCM/D’s executive director.